Why is Special Needs Planning important?

 Planning today and for the future can ensure the highest quality of life for your family member with special needs.
 The Special Needs Planning Attorneys in Portland at Nay & Friedenberg LLC use their knowledge of the many public benefits programs in developing special needs plans that will allow the family member to qualify for benefits and still have resources to provide quality of life and peace of mind.

-First – to manage funds for a beneficiary who may not be able to do so himself due to a disability.
+- To manage funds for a beneficiary who may not be able to do so himself due to a disability.

-Second – to preserve the beneficiary’s eligibility for public benefits, whether they be SSI, Medicaid, public housing, or any other program.
+- To preserve the beneficiary’s eligibility for public benefits, whether they be SSI, Medicaid, public housing, or any other program.

-Third – to provide a source of funds that can be used for quality of life expenditures for the beneficiary that are not provided by public benefits.
+- To provide a source of funds that can be used for quality of life expenditures for the beneficiary that are not provided by public benefits.

 It is more beneficial to the entire family, if parents, spouses, and other family members set up their own estate planning so that the disabled beneficiary does not receive an inheritance outright.
 Rather, the inheritance should be directed to a special needs trust for the disabled beneficiary to be established through the parent’s, spouse’s or other family member’s own estate planning.